sghpjuikit/player/README.md

 ## Issues

 - Some of the widgets or features are **experimental**, buggy or confusing (its being worked on, so stay tuned).
-- Linux and Mac not tested for now.
+- Linux support is in the ways, Mac is completely untested
+- No playlist files (.m3u, etc) supported yet
+- No transparent background for now (due to a java bug causing massive performance degradation)

+#### Performance

-- Memory consumption is worse than what native applications could do.
+- Memory consumption is usually worse compared to native applications.
 Normally i have get about 250-450MB, but it depends on use case.
 Lots of widgets will eat more memory.
 Handling large pictures (4000^2 px) on large monitors can also rapidly increase memory consumption (but picture quality stays great).
-32bit is more effective (64bit effectively doubles memory consumption), so ill only provide 32-bit version.
+32-bit is more effective (64-bit effectively doubles memory consumption), so there will only be a 32-bit version for now.
-- No playlist  support (.m3u, etc) for now.
-Maybe later.
-- Using shadows on text or icons (in custom skins) can severely impact performance, but i think that goes true for any app.
+- Using shadows on text or icons (in custom skins) can severely impact performance, but that is a common issue.
-- no transparent bgr for now (due to java bug causing massive performance degradation)
-- visually big tables with lots of text can impact performance (we are talking full-hd and beyond)
+- Visually big tables (full-hd and beyond) with lots of text can impact performance

 ## Download & Use